 MIP is launched with the aim of promoting home ownership in Hong Kong by enabling high loan-to-value financing for homebuyers to reduce their down payment burden.
 Under the MIP, the Group acts as an insurer to provide mortgage insurance cover for a premium on mortgage loans advanced by participating lenders in excess of the lending limits imposed by the Hong Kong Monetary Authority.
-The MIP has gained increasing public receptiveness since inception in 1999.
-With the amendments introduced in July and September 2023, the MIP's coverage was extended to provide better assistance to homebuyers.
-The total amount of loan drawn down in 2023 was HK\$83.1 billion (2022: HK\$107.2 billion).
+Since its inception in 1999, the MIP has helped around 235,000 families achieve home ownership, with an aggregate loan drawdown of HK\$869.8 billion.
+The total amount of loan drawn down in 2024 was HK\$47.9 billion (2023: HK\$83.1 billion).